dipanjan-halder-champahati/DataMinds_Challenge1_TMP/README.md

 - `README.md` → This documentation file
 - `retail_data.zip` → Dataset used for the challenge
 - `analysis.ipynb` → Jupyter/Colab notebook with all analysis
-- `presentation.pdf` → Final presentation slides summarizing insights & recommendations
+- `Data Minds_.pdf` → Final presentation slides summarizing insights & recommendations

 ---